ovn-org/ovn-fake-multinode/README.md

 - **ovn/cinc**: base image that gives us the nesting capability
 - **ovn/ovn-multi-node**: built on top of cinc where ovs+ovn is compiled and installed

+By default, these container images are built on top of `fedora:latest`.
+This behavior can be controlled by two environment variables:

+- `OS_IMAGE`: URL from which the base OCI image is pulled (default: `quay.io/fedora/fedora:latest`)
+- `OS_BASE`: Which OS is used for the base OCI image.
+Supported values are `fedora` and `ubuntu` (default: `fedora`)

 Step 2: Start openvswitch in your host

 In order to interconnect the containers that emulate the chassis, we need an underlay network.
 This step is what provides that.